 The cascade of celebratory headlines gives the impression that raising is easier than it is.
 Raising is a challenge.
 It’s stressful, time-consuming, and filled with variables that even the savviest founders can overlook.
-Think about all the information these stories gloss over:
+Think about all the information success stories gloss over:

 In my work helping startup founders prepare to raise VC funding, I’ve seen three mistakes pop up over and over again.
 All relate to one thing: not understanding the strategic value of finance and accounting when raising venture capital.